lihan829/BUFIA_AR/README.md

 ---

 ## ✨ Required
-- A syllabified wordlist with tone markers saved in a .txt file (e.g., `data/hausa.txt`).
+- A syllabified wordlist (must have annotated tone markers) saved in a .txt file (e.g., `data/hausa.txt`).
 In the file, each line contains one orthographic form.

 ```
 gáa.ɓàa